prashantofficial05/prashantofficial05/README.md

  - Extend the analysis to include more datasets from different geographical locations for broader insights.

-## Portfolio Projects
-In this section, I will list data analytics projects briefly describing the technology stack used to solve cases.

 ### Electric Vehicles Market Size Analysis

 **Introduction:**